 Wisconsin Chapter of the American Planning Association

-Support for multi-modal transportation options and long-term funding solutions.
+3. Supporting equitable multi-modal transportation projects and long-term funding solutions.
 APA-WI supports the #JustFixItWI movement’s call for stable, long-term funding solutions to the state’s infrastructure crisis and our over-reliance upon debt.
-Our communities and local economies require bold infrastructure solutions and action.
 APA-WI supports:

-Any or all of the user-based revenue solutions proposed by the “Filling Potholes” report by the Local Government Institute of WI and the “Keep WI Moving” report by the WI Commission on Transportation Finance and Policy.
-Revenue solutions should include restoration of gasoline tax indexing, miles-driven registration fees, and tollways.
+Any or all of the user-based revenue solutions (e.g. indexing, tolls, miles-based fees) proposed by the “Filling Potholes” report by the Local Government Institute of WI and the “Keep WI Moving” report by the WI Commission on Transportation Finance and Policy.

 Authorization of Regional Transit Authorities to give local regions the choice of self-funding their own transit systems through local sales taxes. c.
 Repeal of the costly and discriminatory prohibition on using eminent domain to acquire land for complete streets, bike paths, sidewalks, and recreational trails.

 4. Advocating for Legislation That Addresses Equity and Climate Considerations.
 APA-WI supports: